systemd/mkosi/mkosi/resources/mkosi.md

   be generated for the latest installed kernel (the one with the highest version) which is installed to `EFI/BOOT/BOOTX64.EFI` in the ESP.

+`BiosBootloader=`, `--bios-bootloader=`

+: Takes one of `none` or `grub`.
+Defaults to `none`.
+If set to `none`, no BIOS bootloader will be installed.
+If set to `grub`, grub is installed as the BIOS boot loader if a bootable image is requested with the `Bootable=` option.
+If no repart partition definition files are configured, mkosi will add a grub BIOS boot partition and an EFI system partition to the default partition definition files.

+: Note that this option is not mutually exclusive with `Bootloader=`.
+It is possible to have an image that is both bootable on UEFI and BIOS by configuring both `Bootloader=` and `BiosBootloader=`.

+: The grub BIOS boot partition should have UUID `21686148-6449-6e6f-744e-656564454649` and should be at least 1MB.

+: Even if no EFI bootloader is installed, we still need an ESP for BIOS boot as that's where we store the kernel, initrd and grub modules.

 `Initrds=`, `--initrd`

 : Use user-provided initrd(s).
 Takes a comma separated list of paths to